writethedocs/www/docs/guide/tools/git_basics.rst

 Fork a Repository
 -----------------

-The procedure to **fork** someone elses repository into your GitHub profile amounts to a couple of clicks on GitHub.
+The procedure to **fork** someone's repository into your GitHub profile amounts to a couple of clicks on GitHub.
 Then, clone the forked repository to your computer.

 #.
 Login to your GitHub account.
 #.
-Find the respository for the project.
+Find the repository for the project.
 For example, `octocat/Spoon-Knife <https://github.com/octocat/Spoon-Knife>`_.
 #.
 On the top, right of the page, click the button labeled **Fork**.

    .. figure:: /_static/img/gitbasics/octocat_fork_button.png